patx/micropie/README.md

 [MicroPie.py](https://raw.githubusercontent.com/patx/micropie/refs/heads/main/MicroPie.py)

-Place it in your project directory, and your good to go.
+Place it in your project directory, and you are good to go.
 Note that Jinja2 must be installed separately to use templates, but this *is* optional:
 ```bash
 pip install jinja2
 ```